 Transformative – at no cost

 Google has immense access to research on every subject in any field, allowing them to advance science in a way no other company can.
 Since 2010, the company has acquired an average of more than one company per week.
 Its mere vastness and computational power can be directed towards studying things like machine learning and interactions between computers and humans – which is how they’re on the way to creating self-driving cars.
 Alphabet Inc. – Google’s parent company – is tackling everything from home automation to drone delivery.
 Additionally, the company uses its wealth of information for humanitarian work, such as fighting child exploitation and tracking flu trends across populations.
-This begs the question of is Google too powerful.
-The answer is no, but, at the same time, it’s undeniable that the company’s power and prestige has greatly benefited the future of mankind.
+It’s undeniable that the company’s power and prestige have greatly benefited the future of mankind.